 Suggested Read: 5 Charming Tourist Places Near Hyderabad To Visit On A Weekend

-7. Sri Gnana Saraswati Temple – One of the oldest Saraswati temples of India
+7. Sri Gnana Saraswati Temple

-Honoured as a popular Saraswati temple in Hyderabad, Sri Gnana Saraswati Temple is another must visit place in the city.
+Honored as a popular Saraswati temple in Hyderabad, Sri Gnana Saraswati Temple is another must visit place in the city.
 This is one of the oldest Saraswati temples in India.
 The temple has Saraswati- goddess of the knowledge as the main deity along with Goddess Kali and Lakshmi.
 Located by the banks of Godavari, this temple is believed to be built by Sage Vyasa and attracts numerous visitors, especially during Vasant Panchami.
 Sri Gnana Saraswati Temple is famous for Akshar abhyasam ritual.
-This is the ritual of formal introduction of the child into the world of education.
-Akshar abhyasam is performed daily, but people consider Vasant Panchami as auspicious day to perform this ceremony.
+This is the ritual of the formal introduction of the child into the world of education.
+Akshar abhyasam is performed daily, but people consider Vasant Panchami as an auspicious day to perform this ceremony.

 Opening hours: 4 am to 12 noon and 2 pm to 8:30 pm

-8. Keesaragutta Temple – Resonating peaceful vibes all around
+8. Keesaragutta Temple

 Opening hours: 6 am to 12:45 pm and 3 pm to 7: 30 pm.

-9. Pedamma Temple – Devoted to supreme mother goddess
+9. Pedamma Temple

 The list of famous temples around Hyderabad include Pedamma Temple, which means supreme mother in local language.
 This is the most famous temple amongst the local people, where they worship Santhan Laxmi (Goddess Laxmi sitting on lion) as the presiding deity of the native villages near Hyderabad.
 The colourful gopuram, main sanctum, prayer hall, murals and sculptures attract not only devotees but other tourists as well, round the year, but the best time to visit this temple is during Bonalu festival and Ratha Saptami, celebrated in June and July.